TURMERIC FINGER

 Cuddapah Turmeric 10 – 12% basis 1.5% – 2.5% Max

-This crop is cultivated in different parts of India.
-Major turmeric-producing states in India are Maharashtra, Karnataka, Kerala, Tamil Nadu, Andhra Pradesh, Telangana, Orissa, and West Bengal.
-But turmeric is also grown in other countries, such as Bangladesh, China, Indonesia, Japan, Java, Korea, Malaysia, Myanmar, Thailand, Vietnam, Philippines, and some Central American countries.
+In India, turmeric is widely grown, especially in states like Maharashtra, Karnataka, Kerala, Tamil Nadu, Andhra Pradesh, Telangana, Odisha, and West Bengal.
+It’s also cultivated in other countries including Bangladesh, China, Indonesia, Japan, Korea, Malaysia, Myanmar, Thailand, Vietnam, the Philippines, and parts of Central America.

 The Lakadong turmeric variant is cultivated in the foothills of Lakadong village.
 It is considered as one of the best turmeric variants in the world when it comes to superiority.
 This turmeric variant is known for its high curcumin content which goes up to a staggering 7-12%.
 Usually, curcumin content in other variants of turmeric is around 2-4%.